23fajar23/Laravel-8_Item-Sharing-System/README.md

 This project uses the Laravel framework version 8, do you know what Laravel is?
 Laravel is a framework that can make it easier for you when creating a project because it is structured.
 Laravel uses the PHP programming language as its base so it is easy to understand.

-Step after your clone this project :
+Steps after your clone this project :
 -
 - Go into directory "Project"
 - copy file .env.example and rename to .env